oliver006/redis_exporter/README.md

 a username (new in Redis 6.x with ACLs) and a password.

 You can provide the username and password as part of the address, see [here](https://www.iana.org/assignments/uri-schemes/prov/redis) for the official documentation of the `redis://` scheme.

-This does NOT work when using the `/scrape` endpoint.
-It is to prevent users from sending Redis passwords in cleartext over the wire.
+You can set `-redis.password-file=sample-pwd-file.json` to specify a password file when using the `/scrape` endpoint, It only takes effect when `redis.password == ""`

 An example for a URI including a password is: `redis://<<username (optional)>>:<<PASSWORD>>@<<HOSTNAME>>:<<PORT>>`